Radial Forearm Tissue Transfer

 Presentation

-The patient is preoperatively evaluated by the extirpative and reconstructive surgeons.
+The patient is preoperatively evaluated by both the extirpative and reconstructive surgeons.
 Medical and radiation oncology consultations are obtained, when appropriate.
-A speech pathology evaluation is often performed as well.
-An Allen test is performed as part of a full history and physical examination.
-Any previous scars or surgery to the forearm is a relative contra indication.
+A speech pathology evaluation is often performed as well, if indicated.
+An Allen test is an integral part of the physical examination and must be performed on all patients considered to be candidates for a radial forearm free tissue transfer.
+Any previous scars or surgery to the forearm is a relative contraindication.

 Radiographic images are reviewed, and the surgery is discussed in detail with the patient.
-Assessment of patient support systems and their educational and social status is useful.
+Assessment of patient support systems and the patient's educational and social status is useful.

 Indications

-Deciding which flap would offer the best functional and cosmetic outcome is based on multiple factors, including defect size, location, and missing components (eg, skin, muscle, bone).
+Deciding which flap would offer the best functional and cosmetic outcome is based on multiple factors, including defect size (diameter, depth, bulk), location, and missing components (eg, skin, muscle, bone).
 Patient factors, such as contraindications to a particular flap, systemic diseases, and overall health must also be considered.
 Potential donor site morbidity as related to each patient must be considered.
 Training of the surgeon is, of course, paramount in the decision-making process.

 The tissue from the forearm harvested as a radial forearm flap allows various head and neck defects to be reconstructed with a vascularized, thin, pliable piece of fascia and skin.
-This is advantageous in patients with complicated 3-dimensional defects, circumferential pharyngeal defects, and oral or scalp defects, especially those who have undergone prior irradiation.
+This is advantageous in patients with complicated three-dimensional defects (as seen below), circumferential pharyngeal defects, and oral or scalp defects, especially those who have undergone prior irradiation.
 Small defects involving bone may be reconstructed by harvesting vascularized radius.
 Caution is necessary because of the possibility of radial fractures following bone harvest, but the likelihood of such fractures is minimized by harvesting the bone in a keel shape (beveling the proximal and distal cuts) and prophylactically having the bone plated postharvest by an orthopedic surgeon.

 Relevant Anatomy

-Anatomic consistency of the forearm is one of the most attractive aspects of this flap.
+As in any procedure, intimate knowledge of the anatomy is key.
+The anatomic consistency of the forearm is one of the most attractive aspects of the radial forearm flap.
 The volar aspect of the forearm contains 2 major arteries (radial and ulnar) with their accompanying venae comitantes.
-The ulnar artery and its venae comitantes lie along the medial aspect of the arm, sometimes quite superficial (see the image below).
-Extra care and attention during the medial dissection helps to avoid transecting this pedicle.
+The ulnar artery and its venae comitantes lie along the medial aspect of the arm.
+Although it is usually deep and protected during dissection, the ulnar vessels are sometimes quite superficial (see the image below).
+[2] Extra care and attention during the medial dissection help to avoid transecting this pedicle, which would compromise circulation to the hand.

 The palmaris longus, absent in 5-15% of patients, is a tendon that may be harvested with the flap.
 It lies medial to the FCR.
 It can be used to provide support for lip or midface reconstruction as a vascularized sling.[2]